Best Primer for Acne Prone Skin

-Primer and Acne: Info You Need to Know
+Primer and Acne: Some Helpful Info

-If you're prone to acne, primer is equal parts magical and frustrating: it makes your skin look fantastic... and yet it can also make your skin break out.
+If you're prone to acne, primer can be equal parts magical and frustrating: it makes your skin look fantastic... and yet it can also make your skin break out.
 It's the best and the worst, all at the same time.
 Here are some facts about primer you need to keep in mind, if you're prone to acne or have sensitive skin.

 Many Primers Have Silicones as an Ingredient.
 If you've looked at the ingredient list on any makeup product, you've probably seen a long list of nonsense words that sound a little menacing.
 Example: Palmitoyl Tripeptide-5.
 What on earth is that?
-(Believe it or not, it's a chemical that promotes collagen production, which is a good thing because collagen helps your skin look young and supple).
+(Believe it or not, it's a chemical that promotes collagen production, which may be a good thing because collagen helps your skin look young and supple).

 Anyway---this is to say, there are a lot of weird things in almost every type of makeup.
 So if there are so many weird things in makeup, what's the big deal with silicones, specifically?